The Eco Council

 Our school is part of Eco-Schools, a global initiative which provides a unique opportunity that empowers pupils to lead change within their school and have a positive impact in their wider community.
 This programme encourages pupils of all ages and abilities to work together to develop their knowledge and environmental awareness.

 The Eco Council is made up of three representatives from each year group and the council is re-appointed each year.
 Those wishing to stand for election must write a short application explaining why they would like to be a member of the Eco Council.

 The Council meets twice each half term.
 Children share responsibility with adults for running meetings and keeping a record of meetings.
 Meeting minutes are displayed on the Eco-Board in the foyer.
 Letters and notices are included in the links below.
 There is representation from parents, governors and senior management on the Eco Council.

-In 2019/20 we will be working to gain the Bronze and Silver Eco-Schools Awards.
+In 2020/21 we will be working to gain the Bronze Eco-Schools Awards.

 Eco Councillors ensure that there is communication to and from the Eco Council and the rest of the school.

 On Friday 20 September, we contributed in our own way to the Global Climate Strike.
 Each child in school made a flower consisting of three hearts.
 On the hearts we wrote messages about what we love about nature and how we want to protect our world.
 We planted them near the Reflective Garden at the front of school.
 At the end of the day, we cleared them away as we didn’t want them to blow away and cause litter.
 We have used them for displays in school